21 Day Well-Being Challenge

 We all experience ANTs, Automatic Negative Thoughts, those little voices that creep in and bring us down.
 With practice, we can flip the script and turn them into PATs, Positive and Affirming Thoughts!
 Here’s how:

-Notice the ANTs – Pay attention when negative thoughts pop up.
+Notice the ANTs by paying attention when negative thoughts pop up.
 Just recognizing them is a powerful first step!

 Celebrate the Catch – The moment you spot an ANT, take a second to appreciate that awareness.
-That’s growth in action!
+That’s mindfulness in action!

-Replace with a PAT – Reframe the thought by shifting from “have to” to “get to”.
+Replace the ANT with a PAT – to reframe it by shifting from “have to” to “get to”.
 The more you practice with little things, the more natural it becomes when bigger challenges arise.

 For example: